antonmi/flowex/README.md

 - sup_pid - pid of the pipeline supervisor

 Note, we have passed options to `start` function.
 This options will be passed to each function of the pipeline as a second argument.
+There is `supervised_start` function which allows to place pipeline's under external supervisor.
+See details in [Starting strategies](#starting-strategies) section.

 ## Run the pipeline
 One can run calculations in pipeline synchronously and asynchronously: